Drewcodes02/Gamified-Project_Management-Tool/Drews-FinalYearProject/Documentation/Testing.md

 - **Tools Used**: Jest and Testing Libraries for frontend components.
 - **Scope**: JavaScript utility functions.
-- **Process**: Frontend unit tests verify that components render correctly with given props and that user interactions like clicking buttons produce the expected outcome.
+- **Process**: Frontend unit tests verify that components render correctly and that user interactions like clicking buttons produce the expected outcome.

 ## Integration Testing